- Measuring Growth

 A quintile is a statistical value of a data set representing 20% of a given group – specifically all schools in a tested grade and subject.
 Quintile 1 represents the lowest 20% of schools for Achievement or Growth for the tested grade and subject or content area.
 Quintile 5 represents the top 20% of schools for Achievement or Growth for the tested grade and subject or content area.

 All schools are assigned to achievement groups according to the rank of the most recent year's Average Achievement score for a particular grade and subject or content area.
 A "1" in the Achievement column indicates the lowest achievement group (bottom 20% of schools in the state), and a "5" in the Achievement column indicates the highest achievement group (top 20% of schools in the state).
 Note that this is different from the percentage of students who are Proficient or Advanced.
-Schools in higher achievement groups have students scoring at higher achievement levels than those in lower achievement groups.
+Districts in higher achievement groups have students scoring at higher achievement levels than those in lower achievement groups.
 Achievement is based on results from the exams.

 All public schools are assigned to Expected Achievement groups according to the rank of their Average Expected Scale Score for the same grade/subject or content area.
 The Average Expected Scale Scores for schools are based on the previous test history in earlier grades and all subjects for students with sufficient historical data.
 A "1" in the Expected Achievement column indicates the lowest expected achievement group (bottom 20% of schools in the state), and a "5" in the Expected Achievement column indicates the highest expected achievement group (top 20% of schools in the state).
 Schools in higher Expected Achievement groups have students with higher previous achievement than those in lower Expected Achievement groups.
 Expected Achievement is based on prior results.